 “Women came out big in 2008, and they were a very big voting bloc for [Obama],” Heath told TheDC.
 “Women as voters really care about health care, health reform because we often make decisions for ourselves, our families and dependents about health care.
 So clearly this is an issue that is important to women, women are important as voters to any politician.”

-Nothing will change until enough men start complaining. -Male Matters
+Nothing will change until enough men start complaining.
+One inspiration for complaining: “When Obamacare Takes Effect, Young, Healthy Men Will Be Hurt“

 Roth stressed that the high number of women’s agencies and lack of corresponding men’s offices was not just a symbolic display of inequality, but one that would have real world repercussions, namely in the distribution of research funding.